The Confusion Between Low-Light, Infrared, and Thermal

 Infrared illumination is the right choice when there is essentially no ambient light and colour information is not critical.
 The image is monochrome but sharp, and the cost per camera is lower.
 Range is limited by the power of the illuminator, typically 20 to 100 metres.

 Thermal cameras are the right choice when detection of presence matters more than identification, when there is fog or smoke that defeats other technologies, or when the target itself emits heat, such as gas leaks or overheated equipment.
-Thermal cameras produce a heat map, not a recognizable visual image of a person.
+Thermal cameras produce a heat map, not a recognisable visual image of a person.

 Industrial Scenarios for Low-Light Cameras

 Perimeter monitoring at refineries and tank farms is the most common use case.
 The perimeter fence is usually lit to some degree, often around 1 to 5 lux from sodium or LED lighting.
-A low-light camera in this environment delivers colour identification of intruders and vehicles, which is exactly what security and forensic investigations need.
+A low-light camera in this environment delivers colour identification of intruders and vehicles, which is what security and forensic investigations typically need.

 Dimly lit walkways and stair towers on offshore platforms are another fit.
 Maritime lighting standards require minimum illumination but not bright lighting.
-A low-light camera produces usable colour footage of any person crossing a walkway, where a standard camera would deliver near black images.
+A low-light camera produces usable colour footage of any person crossing a walkway, where a standard camera would deliver near-black images.

-After hours monitoring of storage yards, container terminals, and warehouse exteriors all benefit from low-light cameras.
+After-hours monitoring of storage yards, container terminals, and warehouse exteriors all benefit from low-light cameras.
 These sites have partial lighting from security lamps but rarely enough for standard cameras.
-Low light cameras deliver colour identification without the cost of installing additional lighting.
+Low-light cameras deliver colour identification without the cost of installing additional lighting.

 Pairing Low-Light with Thermal